-To comply with the University's Policy on the Publication of Research, and the open access policy for the next REF, York authors must deposit in an open access repository the author accepted manuscript (also known as the post-print) of all journal articles and conference papers accepted for publication as soon as possible after acceptance.
-The current deadline for deposit is three months after publication.
+To comply with the University's Policy on the Publication of Research, and the open access policy for the next REF, York authors must deposit in an open access repository the author accepted manuscript (also known as the post-print) of all journal articles and conference papers accepted for publication as soon as possible after acceptance and no later than three months after this date.

 Where possible, authors are also encouraged to deposit copies of other published research outputs.

 Research students and staff who do not have access to PURE (for example staff on teaching-only contracts) can deposit copies of their research outputs directly to White Rose Research Online.

 1. Ensure that you have the correct version of your output to hand.
 For journal articles or conference papers this should be the author accepted manuscript: see Open Access and the next REF - Version for deposit.